IIT-EnergySystemModels/openTEPES/doc/rst/OutputResults.rst

 ============  ==========  ==========  ==========  ==============================================================================================================================================================
 Identifier                            Header      Description
 ============  ==========  ==========  ==========  ==============================================================================================================================================================
 Period        Scenario    Load level  Generator   Generation to consumption ratio for each ESS [p.u.]
-(1 only generating, -1 only consuming, 0 no generating nor consuming, ratio when generating and consuming)
+(1 only generating, -1 only consuming, 0 no generating or consuming, ratio when generating and consuming)
 ============  ==========  ==========  ==========  ==============================================================================================================================================================

 File ``oT_Result_GenerationOutflows.csv``